Back to Guides

 What this page should help a reader understand

-The main job is not to turn the reader into a tax preparer.
+The main job is not to turn the reader into a financial preparer.
 It is to explain that account location, asset structure, and timing decisions may have reporting consequences that need to be understood before the plan hardens.

 A useful page also helps separate the visa question from the reporting question.
 A route can look viable from an immigration angle while still requiring more careful disclosure planning on the U.S. side.